Didi Contractor

-Delia Narayan "Didi" Contractor (née Kinzinger; 1929 – July 5, 2021) was an American artist and builder known for her work on the vernacular traditions in India, using adobe, bamboo and stone for materials.
+Delia Narayan "Didi" Contractor (née Kinzinger; 1929 – July 5, 2021) was an American artist and builder.
+A self-taught architect, she is known for her work on the vernacular traditions in India, using adobe, bamboo and stone for materials.
 She was a recipient of the Nari Shakti Puraskar, India's highest civilian award for recognising the achievements and contributions of women.

 Life

 Born Delia Kinzinger in Minneapolis, she was the daughter of expressionist painters Edmund Kinzinger and Alice Fish Kinzinger, both associated with the Bauhaus movement.
 Her father was German, from Pforzheim, Grand Duchy of Baden.
 Her mother was American.
 Her parents married in Germany in 1927, and moved to Minneapolis where her father worked as an exchange teacher.
 They returned to Germany, but left it for Paris in 1933.
 They moved to Waco, Texas in 1935, where her father was first assistant professor, later professor and finally head of the Art Department of Baylor University.

 She grew up in New Mexico and Texas, and took a year off from school to work in theatre, She was first trained in art by her father and Hans Hofmann in New York, and then studied art at the University of Colorado Boulder, where she met her husband, Narayan Contractor.
 They moved to Nashik in the 1950s, and to Mumbai in the 1960s, raising four children.
 After separating from her husband she moved to Andretta, an artists’ village established by Norah Richards in the Kangra Valley of Himachal Pradesh in the 1970s.

-Contractor's daughter is author and academic Kirin Narayan.
+Contractor's eldest daughter, Maya Narayan is a retired clinical psychologist.
+Over the years she has cared a lot for her mother.
+Contractor's youngest daughter is author and academic Kirin Narayan.
 Narayan has written about the Contractor household in Mumbai, in a beachside compound in Juhu which Contractor ran as a combination youth hostel and literary salon, in her memoir My Family and Other Saints.
-Her son Devendra Contractor trained as an architect and practices in Santa Fe, New Mexico.The children studied in the U.S.
+Her son Devendra Contractor trained as an architect and practices in Santa Fe, New Mexico.
+The children studied in the U.S.

 Contractor died at home in Sidhbari on July 5, 2021, at age 91.